 Starting Ursinia from seeds is really straightforward:

-- Seed Starting Indoors: Begin seeds indoors 6-8 weeks before the last frost.
-Use seed-starting trays and a sterile seed-starting mix to reduce the risk of diseases.
+- Seed Starting Indoors: Begin seeds indoors 6 to 8 weeks before the last frost.
+Disease can be a worry at this point so use seed starting trays and a seed starting mix that is sterile.

 Direct Sowing